xmunoz/bugzilla2gitlab/README.md

 ./runtests tests
 ```

-If you want to test this library on a non-production GitLab instance, I recommend spinning up a [one-click GitLab droplet from DigitalOcean](https://www.digitalocean.com/features/one-click-apps/gitlab/).
-From there, create a code repository, add some user accounts, and take bugzilla2gitlab for a spin.
+If you want to test this library on a non-production GitLab instance, I recommend starting up a [one-click GitLab droplet from DigitalOcean](https://www.digitalocean.com/features/one-click-apps/gitlab/).
+From there, you can create a code repository, add some user accounts, and take bugzilla2gitlab for a spin.

 ## Contributing

 Check out [CONTRIBUTING.md](CONTRIBUTING.md).